Finance Minister to announce fourth tranche of stimulus at 4 pm today

 New Delhi, May 16: Finance Minister Nirmala Sitharaman is going to announce the fourth tranche of the Centre's stimulus package at 4 pm today.

 This would be her fourth address in as many days.
 On Friday, the package was announced keeping in focus the agriculture and allied activities.
-The Finance Minister announced 11 measures of which 8 focused on strengthening of infrastructure and logistics.
-The remaining 3 measures were on governance and administrative reforms.
+The Finance Minister announced 11 measures of which eight focused on strengthening of infrastructure and logistics.
+The remaining three measures were on governance and administrative reforms.

 The government has come up with a Rs 10,000 crore scheme for the formalisation of Micro food enterprises (MFEs).
 This scheme will help the unorganised MFEs in technical upgradation for meeting FSSAI standards, marketing, the Finance Minister said.